 From basic needs to expert advice and crisis care from a caseworker or visiting professional, last year 120 women visited the drop-in to receive crisis care and start their journey to recovery.

 "I love going to drop-in: I can get a shower, a meal, a change of clothes.
 I can get advice on all the right avenues to go down.
 They've got everything covered.
 I go in a wreck and come out a new woman."- Sylvia

 Without a fixed address or stability in their lives, women on the streets find it incredibly difficult to register with a doctor or make appointments with support agencies to address their critical needs.
 Drop-in redresses this issue by hosting GPs, nurses and life skills professionals throughout the week.
-In addition, our drop-in coordinator works with each woman in crisis – whether following an attack or sudden homelessness – and helps others identify and pursue goals such as signing up for benefits.
+In addition, our drop-in manager works with each woman in crisis – whether following an attack or sudden homelessness – and helps others identify and pursue goals such as signing up for benefits.

 Women can come along and cook with our drop-in support worker, where they learn nutrition, catering and food hygiene skills while cooking a meal for the afternoon drop-in session.
 They can also enjoy creative activities, such as ceramics, joint cooking classes with Square Food Foundation or quilting; learn a life skill such as budgeting or literacy or gain support in accessing community courses.
 The homely, relaxed atmosphere gives opportunities for the women to develop their skills, improve their self-esteem and build on their capacity for change.